Euro 2020 to become Euro 2021 as UEFA proposes sweeping Champions League & league changes | Goal.com

 That is no longer feasible, meaning that the event will be postponed until 2021.

-At domestic level, the intention is to play the regular season through to a finish, with campaigns coming to a close before June 30.
+At domestic level, the intention is to play the regular season through to a finish, with campaigns closing before June 30.

 The Champions League final is expected to be pushed back to the end of June 2020, with Europe’s premier club competition yet to complete the round of 16.